brooklynrail/brooklynrail-platform/content/events/2021/05/virtual-screening-artists-in-nyc.md

 Watch the trailer on [the film’s website](https://www.artistsinnyc.com/) and learn more about Terence on [his website](https://www.blasketmcmanusproductions.com/).

+*Special thanks to Sanja Frank and Terence Donnellan for making this virtual screening possible!*

-**Please note**: this is not a live event.
+##### Please note: this is not a live event.
 RSVP to receive a link + password to view the film from May 29-31.

-*Special thanks to Sanja Frank and Terence Donnellan for making this virtual screening possible!*